jiahe2471744/ACC102/README.md

 - Different moods have distinct audio feature patterns, confirming that features like `energy`, `valence`, and `tempo` are strong indicators of emotional tone in music.

 ## How to run
+1. Clone or download this repository.
+2. Unzip SpotifyFeatures.zip in the same folder to get SpotifyFeatures.csv
+3.

 ## Demo